M

 A mental disorder in which a person repeatedly feigns severe illness so as to obtain hospital treatment.
 (OD)

-Also known as: Factitious disorder imposed on self, a type of mental illness in which a person repeatedly acts as if he has a physical or mental disorder when, in truth, he has caused the symptoms.
+Also known as: Factitious Disorder Imposed on Self.
+A type of mental illness in which a person repeatedly acts as if he has a physical or mental disorder when, in truth, he has caused the symptoms.
+(Cleveland Clinic)

 See: factitious